 A student may receive only one Cal Grant, either Cal Grant A, B or C. The three grants are targeted to assist three distinct groups of applicants and are mutually exclusive.

 Cal Grant A

 Provides tuition assistance for a student attending a four-year institution.
 Cal Grant A pays full enrollment fees at a CSU or UC.
-If you qualify for a Cal Grant A but choose to attend a California community college before transferring, you can reserve your award for up to three years until you transfer to a tuition/fee charging college, provided you continue to qualify.
+If you qualify for a Cal Grant A but choose to attend a California community college before transferring, your award eligibility will be held in reserve for up to two years until you transfer to a four-year college.

 Cal Grant B

 Cal B is awarded to very low-income students with a minimum 2.0 GPA.

 Cal Grant B provides a living allowance ($1672/year) for very low-income students at a California Community College.
 The enrollment status of the student i.e. full time, three-quarter time or half-time will proportionately affect the amount of money actually received.

 More than half of all new Cal Grant B awards are for students who will be attending a California community college.
 When renewed by second, third and fourth-year students at a four-year institution, a Cal Grant B will also cover all or most of tuition and fee costs at a CSU or UC.